Marina Sagona: The Prisoner, 2018

 Sagona's The Prisoner is a cycle about co-dependence exhibited at the Fondaco Gallery, Rome, in connection with the 13th edition of the Rome Film Fest.
 As Claire Messud writes in the essay on this work, “Codependent love entails a passionate devotion to the unrequited, a desire for self-abnegation.
 Its ironies are rife: how readily we give of ourselves, believing that eventually our sacrifices will be recognized; how thoroughly we put the needs and desires of the troubled before our own; how proud we are of our ability to stand in the heart of the flames, and burn”.

 Eden, 2017

 Eden is an installation based on the idea of the world's regression to a new State of Nature.
 Sagona used found objects, collected over the years, that she disassembled, recomposed, and then covered in golden paint, creating a Midas' garden of hybrids and modern relics.

 The Comedy of Women, 2016

-The Comedy of Women is a series of imaginary portraits of the women Dante Alighieri encounters during his journey in the afterlife.
+The Comedy of Women is a series of imaginary portraits of the women Dante Alighieri encounters during his journey to the afterlife.
 The series of portraits was accompanied by an introduction by Colum McCann and narrative portraits written by authors Judith Thurman, Jhumpa Lahiri, Alice Sebold, Claire Messud and Anna Funder.